Isabel Bigley: Biography

+Early years

 The Bronx-born Bigley's mother, a concert singer, guided her early interest in music, and her high school music teacher arranged for her to audition for a scholarship to the Juilliard School of Music in Manhattan, which she received.
 She studied singing with Metropolitan Opera contralto Merle Alcock.
+She attended Walton High School in the Bronx in addition to her summer vocal lessons at Juilliard.
+Her high school studies included stenography, which she put to use working for several firms on Wall Street.

+Career

-She had been playing the role of Laurey in the London production of Oklahoma! in 1950 when she was offered the role of Sarah Brown, the "mission doll", in the original Broadway production of Guys and Dolls.
+Taking an extended lunch break, Bigley auditioned to be a member of the chorus of Oklahoma!
+She was hired to understudy Laurey, but a few weeks later was starring in that role in the show's London production.
+That was her status in 1950 when she was offered the role of Sarah Brown, the "mission doll", in the original Broadway production of Guys and Dolls.
 For her performance, she received the Tony Award for Best Featured Actress in a Musical.
-In 1953 she starred as Jeanie, the chorus girl, in the Rodgers and Hammerstein show Me and Juliet, a role created especially for her.
+She left Guys and Dolls in 1953 to star as Jeanie, the chorus girl, in the Rodgers and Hammerstein show Me and Juliet, a role created especially for her.

 She performed frequently in the early days of television in such shows as The Ed Sullivan Show and The Colgate Comedy Hour.
 On June 25, 1951, she appeared with other entertainers in a one-hour program on CBS that was the start of nationally broadcast color television.